AaronDobbe/wl3-randomizer/README.md

 ## Game options
 * **Seed:** Allows you to generate a randomized game identical to another player's.
 See "Racing" above.
 * **Shuffle world map:** Shuffles the location of every level on the world map.
 Recommended for experienced players.
+* **Shuffle key/coin locations:** Shuffles the locations of all keys and music coins in each level.
+This can make some treasures much harder (or much easier) to get!
+Recommended for experienced players looking for a game with more exploration.
 * **Bosses guard music boxes:** If checked, music boxes will only appear in treasure chests guarded by a boss.
 Recommended for competitive play.
 * **Guarantee axe start:** If checked, the axe will appear in the gray chest of the first level.
 Recommended for beginners, as it guarantees access to The Temple for the whole game.
 * **Remove junk items:** If checked, all useless items will be removed from the game, including the chests that would have contained them.
 Be sure to pause the game inside a level to check which boxes have treasure!
 Recommended for competitive play, but speeds up casual playthroughs as well.
+* **Shuffle golf courses:** If checked, the order in which golf courses unlock will be shuffled, meaning that harder courses may appear earlier in the game and easier courses may be locked until later.
+This includes courses that only appear in the GAME tower in regular gameplay!
+Recommended for players who really enjoy golf.
+* **Randomize level colors:** If checked, the color palettes of all 25 levels will be randomized.
+* **Randomize enemy colors:** If checked, the color palettes of all enemies and other in-level objects will be randomized.
+* **Randomize key/chest colors:** If checked, the colors of the four chest/key pairs will be randomized.
+(This is only cosmetic - the keys and chests will functionally remain as they normally are.)
+* **Cutscene skip:** If checked, all cutscenes that would play after collecting a treasure are removed from the game.
+In addition, you can skip the opening cutscene and the pre-final-battle cutscene with the B button.
+(Tutorials cannot be skipped just yet.)
+If you already know what all the treasures do, this can remove a lot of downtime from the gameplay.
 * **Temple hints:** Affects the behavior of hints from The Temple.
   * **Vanilla:** Reveals the locations of items in the same order as the vanilla game, regardless of whether you can get them or not.
 Generally unhelpful.
   * **Corrected:** Reveals the location of an item you can get to with your current inventory.
 Helpful if you get stuck!
 Recommended for beginners.